Roberto Luongo: Vancouver Canucks (2006–2014)

 Nearly a month into the 2009–10 season, on October 25, 2009, Luongo recorded his 21st shutout as a Canuck (48th career) in a 2–0 win against the Edmonton Oilers, surpassing Kirk McLean as the franchise shutouts leader.
 The following game against the Detroit Red Wings on October 27, he suffered a rib injury that was revealed the following day to be a hairline fracture.
 Luongo originally injured his rib two games prior against the Toronto Maple Leafs on October 24 after taking a shot in the chest from Leafs' forward Niklas Hagman.
 The injury was re-aggravated during the Detroit game during a collision with Red Wings forward Todd Bertuzzi.
-He returned to the lineup on November 10 after missing six games.
+He returned to the lineup on November 10 against the St. Louis Blues after missing six games.
 On January 7, 2010, Luongo recorded his 50th career shutout in a 4–0 win against the Phoenix Coyotes.
 Despite recording the second 40-win season of his career, Luongo finished with his worst statistical season as a Canuck, heavily affected by a poor second-half.
 Pulled seven times in 68 appearances, he recorded a 2.57 GAA and a .913 save percentage.
 In the subsequent 2010 playoffs, the Canucks defeated the Los Angeles Kings in six games only to be defeated by the Chicago Blackhawks for the second year in a row.